30040482/Linux-on-ChromeOS/README.md

     ls
     cd directoryname

-Copy 'example.jar' from your computer's main downloads folder.
+Copy 'example.jar' from its original location.

 Paste 'example.jar' into the new directory located within your computer's main Linux folder.